hsadler/simple-backend-templates/README.md

-# python-backend-templates
+# simple-backend-templates
-Templates for python backends.
+Simple templates for backends.